 The incentive comes in the form of a deduction of an annual amount equal to 20% over a period of 5 years of the costs incurred to acquire these proprietary rights.
-Claims should be submitted to IRB online at http://www. hasil.gov.my.
+Claims should be submitted to IRB online at www.hasil.gov.my a.
+Applications for Import Duty and/or Sales Tax Exemption on Machinery/Equipment/Raw Materials/Components